 The Arrhenius plot for the MACE-MPA-0 model and a fine-tuned model along with the reference DeePMD values \cite{deangelis2025} are shown in Fig. \ref{fig: activation energy}.
 The fine-tuned model was trained on 200 data points randomly sampled from actively learned DeePMD structure~\cite{deangelis2025} and 100 pre-training MPtraj~\cite{Deng2023CHGNet} data points, we denote it as ft200-pt100 (ft: fine-tuning, pt: pre-training).

-MACE-MPA-0, trained only on equilibrium and near equilibrium data, shows robust out-of-distribution performance in our case of interstitial defects and provides an excellent prediction of the activation energy $E_a$ of $0.220\ \pm 0.015$ eV.
-The Li diffusivity is systematically underestimated at all temperatures, consistent with the observed softening of the Potential Energy Surface (PES) in many foundational MLIP \cite{deng2024overcoming}.
+MACE-MPA-0, trained only on equilibrium and near equilibrium data, shows robust out-of-distribution performance in our case of interstitial defects and provides a good prediction of the activation energy $E_a$ of $0.220\ \pm 0.015$ eV.
+The Li diffusivity is underestimated at all temperatures.
+The foundational model MACE-OMAT-0, which incorporates a larger portion of non-equilibrium structures, yields values closer to the reference diffusivity (Fig. S7, Supplementary Information).
+Notably, fine-tuning with as few as 300 data points results in fair performance, the Arrhenius behavior is maintained with an activation energy value of $0.200\ \pm 0.004$ eV and the underestimation of the diffusivity values is less severe.
+Using approximate Nudged Elastic Band (ApproxNEB) method, Deng {\it et al}~\cite{deng2024overcoming} demonstrated that foundational MLIPs systematically underestimate ion migration barriers compared to DFT with mean absolute error difference of 0.30 eV for MACE-MP-0 using 470 Mg-ion migration pathways.
+They observed softening of the Potential Energy Surface (PES) in many foundational MLIP~\cite{deng2024overcoming}.
 This effect arises from the underestimation of energies and forces that stems from their training primarily on equilibrium atomic configurations \cite{deng2024overcoming}.
-Indeed, the foundational model MACE-OMAT-0, which incorporates a larger portion of non-equilibrium structures, yields a smaller deviation of diffusivity (Fig. S4, Supplementary Information).
-Notably, fine-tuning with as few as 300 data points results in excellent performance, the Arrhenius behavior is maintained with an activation energy value of $0.200\ \pm 0.004$ eV and the underestimation of the diffusivity values is corrected.
-Table. \ref{tab:comparison} summarizes the performance of MACE-MPA-0 and ft200-pt100 fine-tuned model for activation energy $E_a$, pre-exponential factor $D_0$, and diffusivity $D \ \text{at}\ 450 $ and $500 \ K$
+On the other hand, we estimate activation energies by incorporating temperature effects through Arrhenius fitting of diffusivity data.
+We find a small underestimation of the activation energies predicted by the MACE-MPA-0 and its fine-tuned variant of just 0.02-0.04 eV relative to the reference.
+Table. \ref{tab:comparison} summarizes the performance of MACE-MPA-0 and ft200-pt100 fine-tuned model for activation energy $E_a$, pre-exponential factor $D_0$, and diffusivity $D \ \text{at}\ 450 $ and $500$ K.

-The good performance of MACE when fine-tuned on actively learned data from DeePMD is consistent with previous observations that training MACE with limited datasets generated by finding the DFT energies and forces for configuration sampled from the trajectories explored by Gaussian Approximation Potential (GAP) models or even classical potential can yield accurate predictions \cite{niblett2024transferability}.
-In particular, when trained on GAP-generated data for conventional battery electrolyte solvents, it appears that MACE achieves better agreement with \emph{ab initio} diffusivity values compared to the original predictions from the GAP model \cite{niblett2024transferability}.